JackInTaiwan/buti-recorder/README.md

 # buti-recorder
-A python module providing clear and beautified methods to make recording and saving trained model systematic and clarified.
+A python package providing clear and beautified methods to make recording and saving trained model systematic and clarified.